Televisa: Emilio Azcárraga Jean (1997–2017)

+Political Coziness

 There is complicity between Mexican media and government.
 Media and political power in México have a symbiotic relationship where the economic elites that control the media (Televisa and TV Azteca) are privileged in exchange for their support for the policies and actions of the government.
 In México the mass media owners are likely to have access to high levels of the Mexican government.
 On 3 May 2006, the community of San Salvador Atenco was violently repressed by the Mexican police who used excessive force and committed severe human rights violations.
 This event was one of the most violent repressions in the nation's history.
 This event is important because it shows how Televisa and TV Azteca were involved in inciting and supporting the repression of the people of Atenco by the government in México.
 The approval of the repression of Atenco by TV Azteca and Televisa can be seen as a clear example of the collaboration between mass media and government.
 Televisa and TV Azteca through their news programs support government policies without criticism and dismiss alternative voices to the dominant discourse.
 When this event occurred, mass media portrayed the farmers of Atenco as a radical social movement without reporting the reason behind the mobilization.
 In México the mass media are not there to provide objective information, México is under the shadow of authoritative journalism, in which they are only there to endorse an agenda that is aligned with the government.

 In August 2014, Televisa announced it would acquire the remaining shares in Mexican cable firm Cablecom that it did not already own for a fee of around $653.96 million.
 In September 2014, it was announced that Grupo Salinas would acquire Grupo Televisa's 50 percent stake in Mexico's third largest wireless operator Iusacell for a fee of $717 million.
 In January 2016, Televisa introduced a new branding, including a new logo design: an updated version of the company's logo from 1973, and a new slogan "Tu companía, tu más".

-Post-Azcárraga family leadership; sale of content assets to Univision (2017–present)
+Post-Azcárraga family leadership; sale of content assets to Univision and spin-off of gambling, publishing and sports assets (2017–present)

 Emilio Azcárraga Jean renounced the leadership of Televisa in October 2017, although he remains chairman of the company's board of directors.
 The newly appointed leader of the company will be the first not to be part of the Azcarraga family.
 The move was made to combat the massive decline in Televisa's viewership created by the rise in popularity of Netflix and other video streaming services, becoming more popular than cable television, as well as the end of the duopoly of private channels caused by the arrival of new players in the 2010s.